Champion Hunters Chase Preview, Tips, Runners & Trends

 The courses that have produced the most winners of the Champion Hunters Chase are Cheltenham and Punchestown; there have been a total of 4 winners from each of those courses.

-The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 213 runners, whilst the Female runners have produced 1 winner from a total of 7 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 213 runners, while female runners have produced 1 winner from a total of 7 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Champion Hunters Chase: